Fertility After Cancer Treatment

 While some cancer patients have experienced troubles with fertility due to cancer treatments, many have also worked with fertility specialists and experienced successful treatments and subsequent births.

 For fertility preservation, there are options for men and women.
-It’s ideal that a patient be as healthy as possible and avoid tobacco, alcohol and drugs prior to preserving sperm or eggs.
+It’s ideal that a patient be as healthy as possible and avoid tobacco, alcohol, and recreational drugs prior to preserving sperm or eggs.

 Men’s Fertility Options